KrishnaSingh9098/Javascript-Essentials/Folder-1/readme.txt

 // console.error("This is Errror")

-//  Javascript are used for making Websites Dynamic Because Before the Javascript Websitres Are Static.
+//  Javascript are used for making Websites Dynamic Because Before the Javascript Websites Are Static.
 // Dyanmic Languages : Data typre define not compulsary.(JavaScript KE Andar / Python)